Epiclye/Trash-Tag-Resources/README.md

 These assets were created by the Trash Tag Team and and approved for redistribution by the Trash Tag Team.

-You may do whatever you may please with any of these assets.
-However, proper crediting is necessary to use.
-(Asset created by Trash Tag VR)
+You may do whatever you may please with any of these assets. **However, proper crediting is necessary for use.**

+Copyright (c) 2025 Epiclye